glyg/OpenScience2021/main.md

 ::::::

-# creative commons, open data
+# Creative commons, open data

 ## The notion of 'commons'